andrewmcgr/klipper_tmc_autotune/README.md

 # Current status

 - Support for TMC 2209, 2240, 5160 at least partially tested.
-2208 and 2260 may work, but are completely untested.
+2130, 2208 and 2660 may work, but are completely untested.
-- Sensorless homing known to work on 2240 and 5160, provided you home fast enough (homing_speed should be numerically greater than the rotation_distance for those axes using sensorless homing).
-This should also work on other drivers, but presently untested.
+- Sensorless homing known to work on 2209, 2240 and 5160, provided you home fast enough (homing_speed should be numerically greater than the rotation_distance for those axes using sensorless homing).
 As always, be very careful attempting sensorless homing for the first time.

 # Installation